Raziz1/Audio_Amplifier/README.md

 * Maximum VDS: 55V
 * Continuous drain current: 29A
 * Maximum power dissipation: 68W
+  * No additional cooling is required since we will not exceed this power rating
 * Gate to source voltage: ±20V
 * Gate threshold voltage: 2-4V
 * RDS(ON): 0.04 ohms